ING’s TraineeNetwork discover so much more besides your own track

 If you have an idea for an event, share it with the core team!
 Send an email to Traineenetwork@ing.nl

 Tim Slingerland has been a Risk Management trainee since April 2017 and has already worked at ING Spain and ING in São Paulo, Brazil.
-He is now working in his first permanent role, in the Model Risk Management team in Amsterdam.
+His first permanent role was in the Model Risk Management team in Amsterdam and now he works at the Capital Liquidity Expertise Center within the Credit Portfolio Group of ING.

 Inge Horrevorts is a trainee on the HR track and joined ING in October 2016.
 Inge has also worked at ING in Madrid.
 She started in her first permanent role, within Talent Management for ING in the Netherlands, in August 2017.
-She is now HR Business Partner for two business lines: COO (Operations) and Staff Departments.
+She has been HR Business Partner for the Risk business line and now oversees Retail Banking.